taneshadeshaw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and maintainability are key for long-term success in software development."

 In more detail, this quote emphasizes that trying to optimize code too early, without clear evidence that it's a performance bottleneck, can lead to overly complex solutions and introduce bugs.
 It's better to write clear and straightforward code initially, which can be optimized later if and when actual performance metrics dictate the need for it.

+# 2024-01-18
+- "Today's programming wisdom is to embrace the power of abstraction.
+Abstraction allows us to encapsulate complexity, making code more manageable and reusable.
+It encourages thinking in terms of high-level concepts rather than low-level details, thereby improving clarity and maintainability.
+Always strive to create modular and decoupled code that follows the Single Responsibility Principle.
+Remember, good code isn't just about working today; it's about being understandable and adaptable tomorrow."